shastaxc/HasteInfo/README.md

 ignored by HasteInfo.
 * Slow potency is assumed to be max of 300/1024 (~29.3%).
 This will apply to both normal Slow debuff as well as aura Slow debuff.
 * Unknown sources of Haste will be assumed to be 150/1024 (~15%)
+* Anonymous jobs must be deduced by the spells and abilities used.
+Only DNC really needs to be tracked.